danish-09/JokeApi/README.md

 This project uses the [JokeAPI](https://sv443.net/jokeapi/v2/) to fetch jokes.
 For more details on available endpoints and data structure, visit the API documentation.

 ## Future improvements
-- adding the logic for handling ID Range(checkout documentation of API)
+- Adding the logic for handling ID Range (checkout documentation of API)
 - Improving the style of the frontend

 ## Contributions